Stunning Shots That Showcase the Beauty of the Canadian Winter

-“I snapped this pic of my husband, Matthew, and our dog, Luna, last winter in Pritchard Park in West Kelowna, B.C.” says Jenna Herasymiuk of Calgary.
+“I snapped this pic of my husband, Matthew, and our dog, Luna, last winter in Pritchard Park in West Kelowna, B.C.” says Jenna Herasymiuk.
 “It shows the beauty of B.C., even in winter.
 I love the snow on the hills in the background, the reflection on the water and the silhouettes of Matthew and Luna.”

-“I took this photo during March break on the shores of Lake Superior in Marathon, Ont.,” writes Megan Koevoet of Whitefish Falls, Ont.
+“I took this photo during March break on the shores of Lake Superior in Marathon, Ontario,” writes Megan Koevoet.
 “My twin sister and I decided to explore Pebble Beach after an ice storm.
 This pic depicts the beauty and power of Lake Superior and our northern winters.”

 Back in the Day

-“Nothing says Canada more than our country’s flag, which really pops against this cold, snowy backdrop here in Lethbridge,” writes Leonard Heinonen of Lethbridge, Alta.
+“Nothing says Canada more than our country’s flag, which really pops against this cold, snowy backdrop here in Lethbridge,” writes Alberta’s Leonard Heinonen.

-Lynne Morand of Tecumseh, Ont., shares this starkly beautiful image taken at John R. Park Homestead Conservation Area, a popular historic site in Harrow, Ont.
+Lynne Morand of Tecumseh, Ontario, shares this starkly beautiful image taken at John R. Park Homestead Conservation Area, a popular historic site in nearby Harrow.